xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/ConfigureApacheKerberos.rst

 AS exchange
 """""""""""

-When initially logging on to a network, users must negociate access by providing a login name and password in order to be verified by the AS portion of a :term:`KDC`.
+When initially logging on to a network, users must negotiate access by providing a login name and password in order to be verified by the AS portion of a :term:`KDC`.
 The KDC has access to Active Directory user account information.
 Once successfully authenticated, the user is granted a Ticket to Get Tickets (TGT) that is valid for the local domain (in our example, for the realm ``example.com``).
 The TGT has a default lifetime of 10 hours and may be renewed throughout the